gptrapletti/aerial-multiclass-segm/README.md

 - Repo for similar dataset: https://github.com/aqbewtra/Multi-Class-Aerial-Segmentation/tree/main

 ## General
 - Masks when loaded should be changed to match the new categories, that is, turn the 3 channels mask into a single channel mask with progressive category IDs or into a one-hot-encoded tensor.
-    - Another option would be to do this as pre-processing and save those arrays to disk (did this!
-And resized to (2000, 3000)).
+Masks were categories were remapped from color IDs to label IDs, the mask resized to 2000x3000 and saved to disk as PNGs (much less space then if saved as single NPY files).
 - Crop 512x512 patches, then resize to 256x256 before training.
     - Ideally all at runtime (https://towardsdatascience.com/slicing-images-into-overlapping-patches-at-runtime-911fa38618d7)
 - Extract patches in a random fashion for training, while in a grid fashion for validation and testing.
 Extract patches with overlap (25% or 50%) for val and test, but without addressing the overlap via averaging.